juhp/hwk/README.md

 ## What does `hwk` do?

 - `hwk` will generate code and execute it under `runhaskell`.
-- `hwk` will try to lookup functions in the passed environment variables.
 - `hwk` tries to convert the different result types into a list of strings `[String]`.
 - `hwk` provides additional functions that help with converting streams.